-6. The External Dangers of Concealed Weapons in Public Spaces.
+The External Dangers of Concealed Weapons in Public Spaces.

-The right of home possession announced in the Heller case does not require citizens to purchase and own handguns in their houses but rather confers on individuals the right to decide for themselves if the benefits of gun possession in the home outweigh the risks.
+- The right of home possession announced in the Heller case does not require 29. citizens to purchase and own handguns in their houses but rather confers on individuals the right to decide for themselves if the benefits of gun possession in the home outweigh the risks.
 So the Second Amendment liberty announced in Heller puts the homeowner in a position of power to determine what risks to take.
 As long as the guns owned in the home stay there, Mr. Smith's gun is no risk to his neighbors.
 But the presence of loaded and concealed guns in public spaces is an act where Mr. Smith's decision will generate risks to others who use the streets, and go to public accommodations.
-And if the guns are concealed, the people who are exposed to the public place risks won't have notice or any ability to avoid the armed presence they confront.

-This externality means that the implications of concealed carrying are spread over the community of users of public space and the only method of deciding policy is a collective determination of whether concealed weapon carrying should be allowed and under what circumstances.
+And if the guns are concealed, the people who are exposed to these risks won't have notice or any ability to avoid the armed presence they confront. - This "externality" means that the implications of concealed carrying are spread 30. over the community of users of public space and the only method of deciding policy is a collective determination of whether concealed weapon carrying should be allowed and under what circumstances. - 31.
 So government must be involved in public space regulation in a way that is not necessary in the privacy of individual homes.
 This is why concealed weapons laws are the oldest form of legal regulation of gun use and the most common.
 There is a public choice that must be made to reduce the number of persons carrying concealed weapons by limiting licenses.
 But without a general rule on the standard for licenses, there is no way that individual preferences for or against high rates of permits can be translated into a regulatory framework.

-I declare under penalty of perjury that the forgoing is true and correct.
-Executed at NEW York, My., this 30th of September 2010.
+I declare under penalty of perjury under the laws of the State of California, that the foregoing is true and correct.